Residents’ Complaints Panel - Stage 3 (Independent Review)

 - Increase opportunities to builds residents’ skills and experience.

-When Hyde buys a new service or contract a procurement process is followed.
+When we buy a new service or contract a procurement process is followed.
 This is to make sure that the contract is awarded in a fair and transparent way and that Hyde and residents get the best possible service for the money paid.
-The Procurement Panel are a group of highly trained residents that support Hyde's Procurement Team through this process.
+The Procurement Panel are a group of highly trained residents that support our Procurement Team through this process.

 Members take part in all aspects of the process from speaking at the launch event, project group meetings and contractor open days, through to the Invitation to tender, pre-qualification questions and interview stages as well as scoring the final tender documents.